MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/show-ads-target-audience.md

 Each location criterion defines a location code for the accompanying criterion bid adjustment.

-Although location criterions are most often used to designate the specific locations where you want to show your ads, Bing Ads also lets you specify locations you want to exclude from seeing your ads.
+Although location criterions are most often used to designate the specific locations where you want to show your ads, Microsoft Advertising also lets you specify locations you want to exclude from seeing your ads.
 Excluded locations are also known as negative location criterions.

 Each negative location criterion defines a location code where you do not want your ads to show.